 - Courts found qualified immunity in 138 times as many cases as cases with a finding of no qualified immunity.

-- From 2016 to 2020, jury verdicts awarded over $78 million in damages to the top five Police Misconduct cases with the highest damages awards.
+- From 2016 to 2020, jury verdicts awarded over $78 million in damages to the top five Police Action cases with the highest damages awards.

 - a law enforcement officer acting under color of law

 - a political subdivision (e.g., the city, township, or county) employing that officer